Stanley Peach: Church Plan based on the Figure of Christ

 Christ’s image can also be read as a fresco on the ceiling, an allegory of God in heaven.
 And the use of gold leaf in the poché suggests that the building’s materiality is divine.

 Originally from Caracas, Mireya is an architectural designer with a B.Arch from the Cooper Union.
-She is passionate about architecture’s ability to interrogate the world we live in.

 This text was entered into the 2020 Drawing Matter Writing Prize.
 Click here to read the winning texts and more writing that was particularly enjoyed by the prize judges.